The fourth annual community engagement grant will support two libraries' work in community connection.

 Libraries are invited to apply by designing and outlining activities for a library-led community engagement project.
 Community engagement is the process of working collaboratively with community members – be they library patrons, residents, faculty, students, or local organizations – to address issues for the betterment of the community.

 Each year, the grant will focus on supporting a community engagement project with a specific theme.
-For the 2021–2022 cycle, libraries are invited to submit applications for a community engagement project that focuses on a social justice issue of importance in their communities.
-Examples of potential topics include racial justice, climate justice, or addressing the digital divide.
+For the 2022–2023 cycle, libraries are invited to submit applications for a community engagement project that focuses on connection and reconnection within your community.
+Your project can be a collaboration with an audience that has not frequented your library in the past or an audience that has not used the library recently.
 Libraries should work collaboratively with community members and at least one partner organization to develop a project that addresses a local issue and builds upon community assets.

 Visit the grant guidelines for more information.